Dream Lands Design

 7. 7.
 Take Special Care of the Lighting

-It is already a fact that people send well over 40 hours a week in the office which is about 2000 hours in a whole year, and just imagine the amount of time you will be spending in the office for your duration of work.
+It is already a fact that people spend well over 40 hours a week in the office which is about 2000 hours in a whole year, and just imagine the amount of time you will be spending in the office for your duration of work.

 So, it is very much important to organize the space within those four walls making it more aesthetically pleasing as well as comforting, in turn, increasing productivity.

-Renovating your office layout is not only about utilizing the workspace efficiently, and studies have shown that the layout of the office, as well as other environmental factors, will play a role in affecting the employees’ well-being, financial success, and also the productivity.
+Renovating your office layout is not only about utilizing the workspace efficiently, and studies have shown that the layout of the office, as well as other environmental factors, will play a role in affecting the employees’ well-being, financial success, and also productivity.

 When you properly utilize office space, you can foster collaboration, generating feelings of calmness and comfort among the employees.